jax-ml/jax/README.md

 Abstract arguments represent sets of possible values rather than specific
 values: for example, `jit` abstracts ndarray arguments to abstract values that represent all ndarrays with the same shape and dtype.
-In contrast, `grad` abstracts ndarray arguments to represent a small neighborhood of the underlying value.
-By tracing the Python function on these abstract values, we ensure that it’s specialized enough so that it’s tractable to transform, and that it’s still general enough so that the transformed result is useful.
+In contrast, `grad` abstracts ndarray arguments to represent an infinitesimal neighborhood of the underlying value.
+By tracing the Python function on these abstract values, we ensure that it’s specialized enough so that it’s tractable to transform, and that it’s still general enough so that the transformed result is useful, and possibly reusable.
 These transformed functions are then lifted back into Python callables in a way that allows them to be traced and transformed again as needed.

 The primitive functions that JAX traces are mostly in 1:1 correspondence with [XLA HLO](https://www.tensorflow.org/xla/operation_semantics) and are defined